 We want our wider community to see our kiwi, to be part of the kiwi story.
 Our advocacy role will see an increase of interaction between people and kiwi; to engage people in the kiwi struggle and to share with them being up close and personal with live kiwi.
 We want the wider community to have the opportunity to see and touch kiwi so they too can experience the emotional high of being with our national iconic bird.

 Our field centre at Purangi which is 40km inland from Inglewood. we have developed 2 fantastic walks.
 Come and experience walking through farmland, beside a meandering creek, admire majestic Rimu trees.
 Bring lunch and spend the day in the forest, or enjoy the shorter walk.

 There is always something happening in our project area.
-We have regular volunteer events such as helping with our guided walks, helping with the school programme, putting up acoustic listeners for bats, building the wetland and soon learning to monitor kokako.
-Join us for fun and to support our kiwi.
+We have regular volunteer events such as helping with our guided walks, helping with the school programme, putting up acoustic listeners for bats, building the wetland and this summer to monitor kokako.
+Keep an eye out at Puke Ariki for our exhibition and learn about bats and kiwi.

 This is an exciting space to be in.
 Our work ranges from “kids and kiwis” with our annual Sparky the kiwi visit, our wetlands and our long tail bat education units to provide authentic learning for students.
-This is complemented by our work with schools as they grow their “community service” programmes using our pool of retired people who work alongside of the students to give them practical skills, such as building boardwalks, track development and fencing on site withon our project area.
+This is complemented by our work with schools as they grow their “community service” programmes using our pool of volunteers who work alongside of the students to give them practical skills, such as building boardwalks, track development and fencing on site within our project area.